 Our purpose is to create a bra revolution to make the planet smile.
 Our designs are made to look stunning, while preventing overconsumption.
 We realize this with socially responsible production, sustainability in the heart of our business and truly transparent communication to you.
 Read more about our practices below.

-We combine this with fabric surplus (lace).
+- Lace fabric surplus and recycled yarn laces.
 These are surplus from other factories because they often need to buy fabric in huge amounts (per 1000+ meter) and finish not all of it, or miscalculations are made.
 By estimation, 40% of the world fabric production is wasted before it turns into garment.
 We use surplus fabric in order to minimize this waste, besides the fact that these fabrics are often gorgeous!
 We source the fabric left-overs from Italy and Latvia, both Europe.
 The left-overs from Italy have the Global Recycle Standard certificate, as they are made out of Polyester and Nylon waste.

 Our pre-shaped cups are made in France and the material is not sustainable.
 They consist of polyurethane and polyester which are synthetic materials.
 We communicate transparent about this and don't include cups as default in the bralettes.
 We encourage you to re-use cups you already have, or try the bralettes without cups.
 In the meantime we're on top of new developments and we hope to find sustainable cups soon.